brenno-duarte/php-secure-password/README.md

 $password = new SecurePassword($config);
 ```

-You can use the following encryptions: `HashAlgorithm::DEFAULT`, `HashAlgorithm::BCRYPT`, `HashAlgorithm::ARGON2I`, `HashAlgorithm::ARGON2ID`.
+You can use the following encryptions: `AlgorithmEnum::DEFAULT`, `AlgorithmEnum::BCRYPT`, `AlgorithmEnum::ARGON2I`, `AlgorithmEnum::ARGON2ID`.

 ## Changing the encryption algorithm